raspberrypilearning/introduction-to-processing/worksheet.md

 1. Run the sketch and click anywhere in the window to see the circle move to that position!

-1. Try using mouseX and mouseY to change the size or color of a shape.
+1. Try updating the code to use `mouseX`, `mouseY`, and `mousePressed` to change the size or color of a shape.

 ## What next?